mwaurahmn/sql/README.md

 # SQL Showcase

 The purpose of the project is to showcase my ability in using SQL to tackle business challenges.

+`sql_application.ipynb` is the main notebook documenting the work done.

 ## Cases Tackled:
 - Selecting albums to purchase